MicrosoftDocs/win32/desktop-src/DirectShow/how-to-create-a-dll.md

 ---
-Description: How to Create a DirectShow Filter DLL ms.assetid: 142bc8a2-240d-418f-9374-62d34a76ec38
+description: How to Create a DirectShow Filter DLL ms.assetid: 142bc8a2-240d-418f-9374-62d34a76ec38
 title: How to Create a DirectShow Filter DLL ms.topic: article